C80/satisfactory-calculator/README.md

 ## Description

 This calculator is meant to assist all **Satisfactorians** helping plan their awesome factories.
-A [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram) helps to visualize the amount of material flow.
+A [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram) can be used to visualize the amount of material flow.
 Unwanted products can be hidden intuitively to focus on relevant ones.

 ## Setup

 This implementation is based on JavaScript and requires a web server to be run on and a browser of your choice to be displayed.
-For further information see e.g. [apache tutorial](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) to setup your own web server.
+For further information see e.g. [Apache tutorial](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) to setup your own web server.

 ## Live Versions